 The first criterion for a UTL appointment at Stanford is that the candidate must have achieved (or, in the case of Assistant Professors, have the promise to achieve) true distinction in scholarship.
 Accordingly, faculty rank will be determined by the qualifications and experience of the successful candidate.
 The successful applicant will spend a portion of time in clinical radiation therapy and teaching graduate students, research-oriented medical students, and radiation oncology residents and fellows.

 The predominant criterion for appointment in the University Tenure Line is a major commitment to research and teaching.
 The activities of the Department are diverse and include a strong basic science and translational research programs.
 The Department has a current Program Project Grant, a T32 Postdoctoral Training Grant to support Postdoctoral Fellows, and a Radiation Biology research program with the Stanford Cancer Institute, a National Cancer Institute Designated Comprehensive Cancer Center.

 Stanford University is an equal opportunity employer and is committed to increasing the diversity of its faculty.
 It welcomes nominations of and applications from women, members of minority groups, protected veterans and individuals with disabilities, as well as from others who would bring additional dimensions to the university’s research, teaching, and clinical missions.

 Application packets will be reviewed August 15th and accepted until the position is filled.

-Interested applicants should email a curriculum vitae, a brief statement of research, and the names of three references to firstname.lastname@example.org, addressed to Daniel Chang, MD, Department of Radiation Oncology, Stanford University, 875 Blake Wilbur Drive, MC 5847, Stanford, CA 94305.
+Interested applicants should email a curriculum vitae and a brief statement of research to firstname.lastname@example.org, addressed to Daniel Chang, MD, Department of Radiation Oncology, Stanford University, 875 Blake Wilbur Drive, MC 5847, Stanford, CA 94305.